 The candidate is required grasp the 85kg mannequin by the shoulder handles on the harness and drag it to a preset marker 15m away.
 Once the candidate has reached this marker, they are required to make a 180 degree turn around the marker and then return back to the starting point.
 The candidate is permitted to have a stop in momentum once only during the drag.
 This stop can be to either rest or adjust their grip if required.

-The task is complete once the assessor confirms the entire mannequin has crossed the marked start line.
-Once the mannequin has crossed the line the candidate can proceed to the next station.
+The task is complete once the assessor confirms the mannequin's feet have crossed the marked start line.
+Once the mannequin has crossed the line the time for part two will stop and candidate can proceed to part three.

-The candidate is allowed to stop once only and this can be for fatigue or to reset their grip on the mannequin.
-A second stop and reset will constitute a failure.

-When grabbing the handles, the candidate must not slide their hands through the straps for extra support or double wrap the straps around their wrists for support.
+- The candidate is allowed to stop once only, and this can be for fatigue or to reset their grip on the mannequin.
+A second stop will constitute a failure. - When grabbing the handles, the candidate must not slide their hands through the straps for extra support or double wrap the straps around their wrists for support.

-- The candidate allows the mannequin to touch the 180 degree turn marker. - The candidate grasps or rests on the designated marker. - The candidate stops twice through the test. - The candidate falls over during the assessment.
+- The candidate allows the mannequin to touch the 180 degree turn marker. - The candidate contacts the designated marker. - The candidate stops twice through the test. - The candidate falls over during the assessment.

 Following the completion of the life rescue the time will stop and Part 2 of the assessment is complete.
-The candidate will be given a 2 minute break following successful completion before commencing Part 3.
+The candidate will be given a 2-minute break following successful completion before commencing Part 3.

-Part 3
+PART 3